cometaj2/hcli_core/README.rst

     curl http://127.0.0.1:8000

-Install an HCLI client, for example Huckle (https://github.com/cometaj2/huckle), and access the default sample jsonf CLI exposed by HCLI Core (you may need to restart your terminal to be able to use jsonf by name directly; otherwise you can attempt to source ~/.bash_profile or ~/.bashrc):
+Install an HCLI client, for example Huckle (https://github.com/cometaj2/huckle), and access the sample CLI (e.g. jsonf or hg) exposed by HCLI Core.
+You may need to restart your terminal to be able to use the sample CLI by name directly (e.g. jsonf or hg); otherwise you can attempt to source ~/.bash_profile or ~/.bashrc).
+Note that no CLI is actually installed by huckle.
+Huckle reads the HCLI semantics dynamically and ends up behaving *like* the CLI it targets:

 .. code-block:: console